Nugetzrul3/Nugetzrul3/README.md

 ### Hello there 👋
 #### About me!
-Hi there, my name is Salmaan.
+Hi there, my name is Salmaan.<br />
 I am a high school student doing some small time programming.
 Currently I do:
 * Python
 * Javascript